OSDeploy/GitBook/drivers/driver-optimization/README.md

 # Driver Optimization

-Once you Download and Extract your Computer Drivers, you can immediately start your OS Deployments, but you are missing out on Driver Optimization.
+If you use Manufacturer Driver Packs, you can immediately start your OS Deployments, but you are missing out on Driver Optimization.
 Driver Optimization includes the following

-* **Validation** - Mistakes can and do happen.
-Downloading and importing without Validation has problems
+* **Driver Pack Validation** - Mistakes happen.
+Are you sure the Driver Packs you are using are properly built?

-* **Update** - Updating your aging Drivers can provide a benefit to your Operating System.
+* **Updates** - Driver Packs age, become stale and forgotten.
+They need updates.

-* **Organization** - Organizing your Drivers into a logical structure that is easy to Manage and Maintain
+* **Repository Organization** - Organizing your Drivers into a logical structure that is easy to Manage and Maintain

 * **Consolidation** - Removing multiple or redundant Drivers